UPPMAX/HPC-python/docs/exercises.rst

 In order to run the above example, we will create a batch script and submit it.

-.. admonition:: Example batch script for Kebnekaise, TensorFlow version 2.6.0 and Python version 3.9.5, and the scikit-learn we installed
+.. admonition:: Example batch script for Kebnekaise, TensorFlow version 2.7.1 and Python version 3.9.6, and the scikit-learn we installed above
     :class: dropdown

         .. code-block:: sh